deepikapriyak30/supermart-grocery-sales-analysis/README.md

 ---

 ## Business Problem
-Grocery platforms rely heavily on repeat customers and consistent monthly demand.
+Grocery businesses depend heavily on repeat customers and stable monthly demand.

-**However, the business lacked clarity on:**
+However, the supermarket lacked clear visibility into several key performance areas:

-- Which customers contribute the most to total revenue
+- Which customers and product categories generate the highest revenue

-- How category-wise performance changes month to month
+- How sales and profit trends change month-to-month

-- Whether discounts are actually improving profitability
+- Whether discounts are actually improving profitability or hurting margins

-- If profit can be predicted accurately using ML models
+- If profit can be predicted reliably using machine learning models

-Without this understanding, the business cannot optimize pricing, discounting, or customer retention strategy.
+Without answers to these questions, the business struggled to optimize pricing, discounting strategies, customer targeting, and inventory planning.

 ---